jrenrut/NNNN/README.md

 ## TODO:

-- Make config file rather than hard-coding path names.
+- [ ] More robust labeling
-- Make more generic folder names to include TP and TN images
+  - [ ] Make more generic folder names to include TP and TN images
+  - [ ] Ensure no double names / rows in ground truth csv
+  - [ ] Use config file rather than hard-coding paths
-- Do the actual work of building/training model.
+- [ ] Do the actual work of building/training model.